OwshenNetwork/owshen/README.md

 ${amount}_{encoded} = ({amount} + hash(g^{sr})) \mod p$

 The receiver may subtract the shared secret from token/amount to calculate the leaf's actual token/amount and try to calculate the commitment.
-If the commitment he has calculated is equal with the commitment submitted on-chain, then
+If the commitment he has calculated is equal with the commitment submitted on-chain, then the coin is for him and he can derive the private-key needed for spending that coin.